kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

     }
     ```

+Registered this way, the mapper is used for every configuration field of type `Token`.

-If a specific extractor should be used only for one field, specify it through `@Mapping`:
+If a specific mapper should be used only for one field, specify it through `@Mapping`:

 ===! ":fontawesome-brands-java: `Java`"

     ```java
-    @ConfigValueExtractor
+    @ConfigMapper
     public interface ApiConfig {

-        @Mapping(TokenConfigValueExtractor.class)
+        @Mapping(TokenConfigValueMapper.class)
         Token token();
     }
     ```